Roth Conversions 2026: When the Tax Hit Pays Off

 Hidden Costs That Change the Math

 The headline tax bracket doesn't tell the whole story.
-Several "stealth taxes" can make a conversion more expensive than it looks.
+Several "stealth taxes" make conversions more expensive than they look.

 The pro-rata rule.
 If you have both pre-tax and after-tax (non-deductible) money in your traditional IRAs, you can't cherry-pick which dollars to convert.
-The IRS treats all your traditional IRAs as one pool.
+The IRS treats all your traditional IRAs as one pool per Publication 590.
 If 10% of your total IRA balance is after-tax contributions, then 10% of any conversion is tax-free and 90% is taxable.
 The workaround: roll pre-tax IRA money into a 401(k) first, leaving only after-tax money in the IRA.

 State taxes.
 Conversion income is taxable in most states.
 In California (13.3% top rate) or New York (10.9%), a 24% federal conversion becomes a 37%+ combined rate.
 Some retirees time conversions to years when they reside in no-income-tax states like Florida or Texas.